microeinhundert/radonis/packages/radonis/README.md

 console.log(globals) // => `{ user: { id: 1, email: 'radonis@example.com' } }`
 ```

-> Note that globals are set on a per-request basis.
+> **Note**: Globals are set on a per-request basis.
 Use a custom middleware if you need some globals on all routes.

 ## Using Client-Side Hydration